f-i-b-e-r/fiber.github.io/README.md

 **2020.9.17**

 <img src="https://github.com/f-i-b-e-r/f-i-b-e-r.github.io/blob/master/fiber_pics/fiber01.jpg" width="400" height="533.3">
-_Why don't we saddle a couple of horses and go for a ride?_ 2020, tissue, tears, take-out food
+_Why Don't We Saddle A Couple of Horses And Go For A Ride?_ tissue, tears, take-out food

 You can use the [editor on GitHub](https://github.com/f-i-b-e-r/fiber.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.